 Making amends involves acknowledging and correcting past behaviors.
 It’s a transformational part of addiction recovery that takes courage, self-awareness, and a willingness to change.

-Making amends helps repair relationship problems caused by addiction.
+For many people, the process begins in treatment.
+If you're working through a 12-Step program, participating in therapy, or rebuilding your life after rehab, making amends can help repair relationship problems caused by addiction.
 While the process may seem daunting at first, you can make amends in a way that’s sincere and respectful.
 This can be a powerful way to move your healing journey forward.

 When you make amends, you acknowledge and take responsibility for your actions that have hurt others.
-They take different forms, including direct amends, indirect amends, and living amends.
+They take different forms:

 Step 9 of the Alcoholics Anonymous (A.A.)
-12-Step program is about making direct amends1 to people whenever possible.
-The only exception is when it harms you or the other person.
+12-Step program is about making direct amends to people whenever possible.1 The only exception is when it harms you or the other person.
 (Step 8 is to make a list of all the people you may have harmed during addiction.)

 Many people find that the support they receive from AA meetings helps them prepare to make amends.
 Talking with your sober community about your history with drugs or alcohol can help you identify what you need to make amends for.